hulloitskai/zoomcraft/README.md

 <br />

-`covidcraft` is a single-container service that augments your Minecraft server with real-time audio conferencing superpowers using [WebRTC](https://webrtc.org).
+`zoomcraft` is a single-container service that augments your Minecraft server with real-time audio conferencing superpowers using [WebRTC](https://webrtc.org).
 It works with any Minecraft server with RCON capabilities (vanilla servers since 1.0.0).